Art Deco: Théâtre des Champs-Élysées (1910–1913)

+The Théâtre des Champs-Élysées (1910–1913), by Auguste Perret, was the first landmark Art Deco building completed in Paris.
+Previously, reinforced concrete was only used for industrial and apartment buildings, Perret had built the first modern reinforced-concrete apartment building in Paris on rue Benjamin Franklin in 1903–04.
+Henri Sauvage, another important future Art Deco architect, built another in 1904 at 7, rue Trétaigne (1904).

+From 1908 to 1910, the 21-year-old Le Corbusier worked as a draftsman in Perret's office, learning the techniques of concrete construction.
+Perret's building had clean rectangular form, geometric decoration and straight lines, the future trademarks of Art Deco.
+The décor of the theatre was also revolutionary; the façade was decorated with high reliefs by Antoine Bourdelle, a dome by Maurice Denis, paintings by Édouard Vuillard, and an Art Deco curtain by Ker-Xavier Roussel.
+The theatre became the venue for many of the first performances of the Ballets Russes.
+Perret and Sauvage became the leading Art Deco architects in Paris in the 1920s.

 Cubism

 The art movement known as Cubism appeared in France between 1907 and 1912, influencing the development of Art Deco.
 In Art Deco Complete: The Definitive Guide to the Decorative Arts of the 1920s and 1930s Alastair Duncan writes "Cubism, in some bastardized form or other, became the lingua franca of the era's decorative artists."
 The Cubists, themselves under the influence of Paul Cézanne, were interested in the simplification of forms to their geometric essentials: the cylinder, the sphere, the cone.

 In 1912, the artists of the Section d'Or exhibited works considerably more accessible to the general public than the analytical Cubism of Picasso and Braque.
 The Cubist vocabulary was poised to attract fashion, furniture and interior designers.

-The 1912 writings of André Vera, Le Nouveau style, published in the journal L'Art décoratif, expressed the rejection of Art Nouveau forms (asymmetric, polychrome and picturesque) and called for simplicité volontaire, symétrie manifeste, l'ordre et l'harmonie, themes that would eventually become common within Art Deco; though the Deco style was often extremely colourful and often complex.

 In the Art Décoratif section of the 1912 Salon d'Automne, an architectural installation was exhibited known as La Maison Cubiste.
-The facade was designed by Raymond Duchamp-Villon.
+The façade was designed by Raymond Duchamp-Villon.
 The décor of the house was by André Mare.
 La Maison Cubiste was a furnished installation with a façade, a staircase, wrought iron banisters, a bedroom, a living room—the Salon Bourgeois, where paintings by Albert Gleizes, Jean Metzinger, Marie Laurencin, Marcel Duchamp, Fernand Léger and Roger de La Fresnaye were hung.
 Thousands of spectators at the salon passed through the full-scale model.